H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 primary live safety gate, and a manual PIA review process that produces recommendations rather than automated rewrites.

+A critical constraint is that these mechanisms are designed for **supportive, psychoeducational guidance and risk awareness**, not for formal DSM-style diagnosis or clinical decision-making.
+Clinical constructs are used at a high level only; the system does not reproduce or implement DSM‑5 in full and is not a substitute for professional care.

 ---

 ## 29.1 Role of Psychological Guidance